Skip to main content

 As long as the port name matches the desired blackboard variable name created by a Behavior within the Subtree, the output variable will be mapped correctly.

-Now go back to editing the parent Stack Blocks Objective by using the back arrow button located to the left of the Objective name at the top of the screen.
+Now go back to editing the parent Pick One Bottle with AprilTag Objective by using the back button at the top of the MoveIt Pro window, in the center.

 tip